Cinnamon-Orange French Toast

 PLACE bread in 13 x 9 x 2-inch baking pan, overlapping as needed.
 POUR egg mixture over bread.
 LET STAND, turning once, until liquid is absorbed, about 5 minutes.

 PLACE bread in single layer on 2 well-greased baking sheets.
-BAKE in 375°F oven, turning once, until browned on both sides, 20 to 25 minutes.
+BAKE in 375°F oven, turning slices over once, until browned on both sides and no visible liquid egg remains, 20 to 25 minutes.

 Simple enough for weekday breakfast and special enough for entertaining, this breakfast favorite is infused with orange, vanilla and nutmeg.
 Serve with maple syrup or honey.